Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Green Wave and their opponents have scored an average of 62.9 points per game in 2021, 2.4 more than Saturday's total.

-- In 2021, games involving the Bulls have averaged a total of 56.9 points, 3.6 fewer than this game's set over/under.
+- The 56.9 PPG average total in Bulls games this season is 3.6 points fewer than this game's over/under.

 Tulane Stats and Trends